oblivion3107/3tier_architecture/README.md

 11. Move the StudentDetails.war file to  ROOT.war: `mv StudentDetails.war ROOT.war`
 12. Use  the following command to start the tomcat service `/usr/local/tomcat9/bin/start.sh`
 13. Check  the the service is runnning: http://tomcat_server_ip:8080

+# Conclusion

+The web application functionality is supposed to verify and display the student details that are given in the database.
+If the given details are not matched with the data in the database, an error message will be displayed.